Brian Bowen, Program Administrator

 Division of Natural Areas Contact List

 Hiking to Virgin Falls and back to the parking area is a five to eight hour hike depending on your pace and whether you hike to the Caney Fork Overlook and/or the Caney Fork River.
 The trail leaving the parking area meanders down to the Big Branch of the Big Laurel Creek through an upland oak-hickory/chestnut oak hardwood forest crisscrossing a fern dominated upland drainage.
 Upon descending into the gorge the vegetation changes to hemlock and mixed mesophytic forest which includes maples, oaks, tulip poplar, hickories, buckeye, basswood, cherry, yellow birch, sycamore and many more species.
 Mountain laurel, magnolia and several ericaceous shrubs (such as various wild blueberries) are common along the trail.
 The trials pass by small rockhouses, boulder fields, sinks, caves, and waterfalls on route to Virgin Falls where the trail ends.
 The distance to Virgin Falls is four miles one way.
 There are designated camping sites off the trail (see map).
 There is no camping allowed above Virgin Falls.
-The streams at Virgin Falls are noted for flash flooding, so keep up-to-date on the weather conditions before hiking into the area.

 |COUNTY: White||ACREAGE: 1157|